 Child and Youth Care Workers (CYCW), will provide learners with much needed psychosocial support within a COVID-19 environment.
 Psychosocial support is critical, even on an elementary level, as it will assist in reducing the risk of learners dropping out of the system.
 It can also contribute to an improvement in learner behaviour and academic performance.

 Reading Champions will contribute towards improving the culture of reading and literacy rates among learners.
 Reading Champions deployed in the Foundation Phase will also make a contribution towards improving early grade reading.
 In Phase I, Reading Champions assisted in reviving school libraries, initiating reading clubs and creating reading corners.
 This is in line with the sector priority on improving early grade reading.

 There is continued focus to support schools in infrastructure maintenance.
 This will be done by allocating handymen to schools where they are most needed.
 These cadre of youth will be provided with the necessary training to ensure that they provide good quality work.

 Learner Support Agents will be appointed among the General School Assistants to support the implementation of sports, arts and culture activities in public schools.

 Sports and Enrichment Agents

-Phase II of the Initiative includes a new category for recruitment, which will see young people who are keen in sports enrichment programmes.
+During Phase II of the initiative, a new category for young people who are keen in sports enrichment programmes was introduced.
 To participate as a Sports Enrichment Agent, one must be fit, active and have a keen interest to assist schools with facilitating cultural and sports activities.